Skip to main content

 The New Living Way of the Spirit

 If Christ is the Way, the Spirit is the One who leads believers in that way.
 The New Covenant is not “no obedience.”
+And it is not living to written code and elemental principles destined to perish.
 It is a different kind of obedience—Spirit-produced, Christ-shaped, internal, and living.

 Scripture describes this internal covenant lawfulness: